microsoft/vscode-docs/docs/java/java-tutorial.md

 <a class="tutorial-install-extension-btn" href="vscode:extension/vscjava.vscode-java-pack">Install the Java Extension Pack</a>

-You can also select which ones you would like to install separately, for this tutorial, only [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) and [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) are needed.
+You can also select which extensions you would like to install separately.
+For this tutorial, only [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) and [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) are needed.

 ## Create the program

-Create a folder for your Java program and use Visual Studio Code to open the folder.
+Create a folder for your Java program and open the folder with Visual Studio Code.
 Within Visual Studio Code, you can then create a new file `Hello.java`.
-When you open that file, the Java Langauge Server will automatically be activated and when it finishes loading, you will see a thrumbs up sign on the status bar.
+When you open that file, the Java Langauge Server will automatically be activated as you can see a rocket icon on the right of the status bar.
+When it finishes loading, you will see a thrumbs up icon instead.

 ![Create Project](images/java-tutorial/create-file.gif)